binaryshrey/AEGIS/README.md

 ### GET /api/battle/analytics?id={battleId}

 Returns a comprehensive analytics JSON response for a completed battle.
-In local development, it reads the JSONL file directly.
-In production, it fetches the raw log content from the FastAPI backend at `GET /engine/raw-log?id={battleId}`.
+The endpoint uses a three-tier fallback for obtaining the raw JSONL log: (1) local filesystem in development mode, (2) the FastAPI backend at `GET /engine/raw-log?id={battleId}` in production, (3) the `battle_logs` table in Supabase if neither of the first two sources has the file.
+This ensures analytics work regardless of whether the battle was run locally or on Render.
 The endpoint parses the log to extract game records, patterns, memory updates, and strategy switches.
 It also queries Supabase for the total score and up to 15 historical runs with per-game data.
 The response includes KPIs, game timeline data, historical run comparisons, strategy statistics, latency distribution, per-opponent statistics, and agent lessons.

 ### GET /api/battle/download?id={battleId}